iclr-blogposts/2026/_posts/2026-04-27-useful-calibrated-uncertainties.md

 In this case the authors have introduced calibration in the context of dynamic neural networks whose performance depends on their ability to make decisions on a per-sample basis.

-Although not all papers mix calibration and discrimination together, examples like the above are commonly found throughout the literature.
+Although not all papers mix calibration and discrimination/per-sample decision making together, examples like the above are commonly found throughout the literature.
 I hope that after this blogpost the reader is now equipped to avoid the misunderstandings that may arise from such examples.
 ### A Brief Retrospective

 Readers mainly interested in practical takeaways can skim this section; it’s here to provide some historical context to the rest of the blogpost.

 So, how did we get here?
 Originally calibration was very much grounded in the idea that it was a property of models averaged over many predictions.
-Early papers (around the 80s) <d-cite key="Dawid1982,degroot1983comparison"></d-cite> pose calibration as simply one potential way to evaluate the quality of probabilistic forecasting models and don't link it to per-sample decision making or notions of safety.
+Early papers (around the 80s) <d-cite key="degroot1983comparison,Dawid1982"></d-cite> pose calibration as simply one potential way to evaluate the quality of probabilistic forecasting models and don't link it to per-sample decision making or notions of safety.
 Moreover, good calibration was already emphasised as not being sufficient, with the example of a useless but well-calibrated model that always predicts the base rate already present <d-cite key="degroot1983comparison"></d-cite>.

-Around the 2000s, with the increase in popularity of machine learning models such as SVMs, decision trees and neural networks, calibration begins to be emphasised as important for enabling reliable downstream decision making <d-cite key="Platt1999,ZadroznyElkan2001,NiculescuMizilCaruana2005"></d-cite>.
+Around the 2000s, with the increase in popularity of machine learning models such as SVMs, decision trees and neural networks, calibration begins to be emphasised as important for enabling reliable downstream decision making <d-cite key="NiculescuMizilCaruana2005,Platt1999,ZadroznyElkan2001"></d-cite>.
 The motivation here is generally to do with being able to trust the probabilities to set decision rules based on average performance (without validation labels), e.g. <d-cite key="NiculescuMizilCaruana2005"></d-cite> define a fixed decision threshold that assumes calibrated probabilities and evaluate downstream profits much like in our interactive example.
 Interestingly, the distinction between discrimination and calibration is not really emphasised, however, since research at this time generally focuses on binary models, the importance of discrimination is already implicitly baked in as a key part of the performance of the model.
 The line of thought is "by default we already measure discrimination via accuracy/AUROC, we should also measure calibration".

 Into the 2010s, as deep learning becomes more popular, Guo et al.'s *On Calibration of Modern Neural Networks* <d-cite key="Guo2017Calibration"></d-cite> firmly associates calibration with notions of safety, uncertainty estimation and per-sample decision making.
 This motivation is then adopted by the uncertainty community and propagated throughout the literature.
-Calibration often appears as a key desideratum for uncertainty estimation methods <d-cite key="Nixon2019CVPRW,Lakshminarayanan2017Ensembles,NeurIPS2020TutorialUncertainty,Ovadia2019Shift,malinin2020ensemble"></d-cite>, frequently without clarifying the distinction between calibration and discrimination.
-Crucially, with the advent of large-scale multi-class classification and definition of the binary $\text{event}$ as "correct prediction", the discrimination of the binary (error detection) model is no longer implicitly emphasised, as it has been replaced by multi-class accuracy.
-Meanwhile, selective classification research that explicitly focuses on said binary model appears as a separate thread <d-cite key="Geifman2017SelectiveClassification,pmlr-v97-geifman19a"></d-cite>.
+Calibration often appears as a key desideratum for uncertainty estimation methods <d-cite key="Ovadia2019Shift,Nixon2019CVPRW,Lakshminarayanan2017Ensembles,NeurIPS2020TutorialUncertainty,malinin2020ensemble"></d-cite>, frequently without clarifying the distinction between calibration and discrimination.
+Crucially, with the advent of large-scale multi-class classification and the definition of the binary $\text{event}$ as "correct prediction", the discrimination of the binary (error detection) model is no longer implicitly emphasised, as the default performance measure is the base classifier's multi-class accuracy.
+Meanwhile, selective classification research that explicitly focuses on said binary model appears as a separate thread <d-cite key="Geifman2017SelectiveClassification,geifman2018biasreduced,pmlr-v97-geifman19a"></d-cite>.

 Finally, in the 2020s, calibration becomes firmly established as a benchmarked performance metric.
-Method papers keep motivation brief and imprecise, instead focusing on improving performance <d-cite key="Minderer2021Revisiting,param_temp_scaling_eccv2022,Xiong2023ProCal,Zhang2020MixnMatchCalibration"></d-cite>.
+Method papers keep motivation brief and often imprecise, instead focusing on improving performance <d-cite key="Minderer2021Revisiting,Zhang2020MixnMatchCalibration,param_temp_scaling_eccv2022,Xiong2023ProCal,LeCoz2024EfficientCalibration"></d-cite>.
 As an established "measure of reliability", in the era of large language models, calibration finds itself as a small part of many broader evaluations <d-cite key="Srivastava2022BIGBench,Liang2022HELM"></d-cite>, without much accompanying clarification, even featuring in OpenAI's GPT-4 technical report <d-cite key="OpenAI2023GPT4"></d-cite>.

-Now one can see how the nuances behind calibration have been somewhat lost over time, leading to the misunderstandings we've discussed in this blogpost.
-Interestingly, there have been recent works that have started to re-emphasise the distinction between calibration and discrimination <d-cite key="Chidambaram2025reassessing,PerezLebel2023GroupingLoss,Jaeger2023FailureDetection,zhu2022rethinking"></d-cite>, however, this nuance is still not widely appreciated in the community (which is what partially motivated the writing of this blog).
+Now one can see how the nuances behind calibration have been somewhat lost over time, leading to the "fuzzy impression" we've discussed in this blogpost.
+Interestingly, there have been recent works that have started to re-emphasise the distinction between calibration and discrimination <d-cite key="Jaeger2023FailureDetection,PerezLebel2023GroupingLoss,Chidambaram2025reassessing,zhu2022rethinking"></d-cite>, however, this nuance is still not widely appreciated in the community (which is what partially motivated the writing of this blog).
 ## Closing Thoughts and Takeaways

 The aim of this blogpost was to clarify the usefulness of calibrated probability estimates in machine learning.
 We showed that a calibrated model allows reliable estimation of average loss/reward, and consequent decisions based on those estimates, without access to validation labels.
 However, it does not in any way guarantee good performance on tasks that involve per-sample decision making.
 For the latter, good discrimination is required instead.
 We also discussed and highlighted how confidence calibration and selective classification have been mixed together in the literature, leading to potential misunderstandings about the nature of calibration with respect to per-sample decisions.
 As a practical rule of thumb, whenever you see (or design) a calibration experiment, it’s worth asking: is the downstream decision about average behaviour, about individual cases, or both?
 The answer should determine whether calibration (or labels at deployment time) or discrimination or both are actually the bottleneck.
 We hope that the above blogpost has been helpful to the reader and that they now have a clearer understanding of what calibrated probabilities allow you to do, and what they do not guarantee.